Installation

 Section titled “Python (cffi)”from cffi import FFIffi = FFI()ffi.cdef(open("sdk/include/nxuskit.h").read())lib = ffi.dlopen("sdk/lib/libnxuskit.so") # or .dylib / .dllDownload via PAT

-Section titled “Download via PAT”For CI systems that can’t use gh:
+Section titled “Download via PAT”For CI systems that can’t use gh, or that need authenticated GitHub API

 - Create a fine-grained PAT at https://github.com/settings/personal-access-tokens